ahmadhassanch-dev/PIAIC_Class1/README.md

 NO8:-
-   To see output just open your terminal and type `tsc`  to make or update yor .js file and after that run `node FILE NAME.js`
+   To see output just open your terminal and type `tsc`  to make or update your .js file and after that run `node FILE NAME.js`

    #HAPPY CODING